 Types of Containers and Labels

 Container labeling can be a very effective method to communicate the physical and health hazards of chemicals used in the workplace.
-The information on a container label will vary depending on what type of container it is and how it is used.
-We will discuss labeling requirements under the HCS 2012 labeling requirements in this section.
+The information on a container label will vary depending on the container type and how it is used.
+This section will discuss labeling requirements under the HCS 2012 labeling requirements.

 We’ll look at the labeling requirements for each of the four types of containers listed below: